readingcapital/readingcapital.github.io/volume-1/index.md

 3. the productivity of labour.

-These are hence levers for capital to diminish the value of labour power relatively to surplus-value.
+These are levers for capital to diminish the value of labour power relatively to surplus-value.
 The combination of these levers allows capital to deal with the limits of all these levers on their own.